FlowFuse/flowfuse/docs/install/kubernetes/README.md

 ### Label Nodes

-FlowFuse platform expects that Kubernetes nodes have specific labels applied.
+By default FlowFuse platform expects that Kubernetes nodes have specific labels applied.
 The main reason behind this approach is to separate core application components from Node-RED instances.

 You will need to label at least one node to run the management application and one to run the Node-RED Projects: